Gen.G vs T1 - VCT Pacific 2024 Stage 1: Predictions, where to watch, and more

 When and where to watch Gen.G vs T1

-Those interested can watch the match on VCT Pacific's official YouTube and Twitch channels.
-It will take place on May 4, 2024, at 1 am PT/ 10 am CET/ 1:30 pm IST/ 5 pm JST.
+Fans can watch the match on VCT Pacific's official YouTube and Twitch channels.
+It will take place on May 11, 2024, at 1 am PT/ 10 am CET/ 1:30 pm IST/ 5 pm JST.

 Here are the links: